SpatioTemporal/STARE-Cookbooks/contrib/jupyter/README.md

 ### [05-HullsAndGrids.ipynb](05-HullsAndGrids.ipynb)

-Show an example of convex_hull via from_polygon to index regions marked by a coastline.
+Show examples of convex_hull and non-convex hulls via from_polygon to index regions marked by a coastline.
+The hulls bound covers which can be used for intersections and search queries.

 # Acknowledgments